haiyanhhy/Fall22_CSE583_Project/README.md

 # Organization of our project
 (Van to update)
 # Installation & Instruction
-(Haiyan + Xuqing)
-Others to review our own workstream

-(From Alex: Haiyan and Xuqing please check if this is the correct procedure). use visual environment environment.yml run commands:
+1.use visual environment environment.yml run commands:
 **python apps/prediction_app.py**
-open up a new terminal *without exiting* the previous process. input in the new terminal:
+2.open up a new terminal *without exiting* the previous process. \
+3.input in the new terminal:
 **streamlit run apps/city_house.py**
 the streamlit visualization board will automatically popup in your the web browser